Scanlation

 A manga page scanlated into English.
 The original Japanese "raw" was upscaled and cleaned of text.
 The script was translated and then typeset using a selection of fonts.

-Scanlation (also scanslation) is the fan-made scanning, translation, and editing of comics from a language into another language.
+Scanlation (also scanslation) is the fan-made scanning, translation, and editing of comics from one language into another.
 Scanlation is done as an amateur work performed by groups and is nearly always done without express permission from the copyright holder.
 The word "scanlation" is a portmanteau of the words scan and translation.
 The term is mainly used for Japanese manga, although it also exists for other languages, such as Korean manhwa and Chinese manhua.
 Scanlations may be viewed at websites or as sets of image files downloaded via the Internet.

 History

 Frederik Schodt describes having "dreamed of [manga translation] as far back as 1970 or 1971".
 Subsequently, Schodt, Jared Cook, Shinji Sakamoto, and Midori Ueda formed a group named Dadakai.
 Schodt referred to Dadakai as "really the beginning of manga translation", however described these efforts as "way too early" because they could not get anything published.
 One of the manga Dadakai licensed was Osamu Tezuka's manga titled Phoenix, and the translation was later published by Viz Media from 2002 to 2008.
 The Amateur Press Association (APA) was the first formally organized form of manga scanlation.
 Their major period of activity occurred during the late 1970s through the early 1990s.
 Scanlation groups began forming in Europe before the United States, translating into their respective languages, the largest of which was the French.

 Parallel to the increasing growth of the Internet in the late 1990s, people increasingly began to translate manga scripts, soon after which groups began editing those translated scripts onto manga scans.
-Initially scanlations were distributed using mail, CDs, and emails within anime clubs.
+Initially, scanlations were distributed using mail, CDs, and emails within anime clubs.
 By 1998, many free hosting services such as GeoCities and Angelfire hosted scanlations, and eventually scanlators congregated to form an IRC channel named #mangascans.
 In 2000, organized scanlation groups began to emerge.
 The majority of scanlation groups seemed to uphold an unspoken agreement between them and manga publishers; that when a series is officially licensed, scanlators are expected to police themselves.
 For instance, when Viz licensed three of the most popular series that Toriyama's World was scanlating, the website took their scanlations offline.
 To help kickstart the initial publication of Shounen Jump, Viz Media partnered with several scanlation groups including Toriyama's World to promote the magazine and subsequently received a cut of the revenue through Viz's affiliate program.